-Having carbon monoxide alarms in the wrong place can result in them NOT going off, failing or can cause nuisance tripping.
+Having carbon monoxide (CO) alarms in the wrong place can result in them NOT going off, failing or cause nuisance tripping.
 Knowing where these locations are could save your life.

-With smoke you can often see it or smell it, but carbon monoxide is odorless, colorless and tasteless, that’s why it’s called the “The Silent Killer.”
+With smoke, you can often see it or smell it, but carbon monoxide is odorless, colorless and tasteless which is why it’s called the “The Silent Killer.”

 Near gas cooking kitchen appliances

 Gas or propane appliances will often cause nuisance tripping if a CO alarm is installed above it or too near the appliance, therefore do not place CO alarms close to cooking appliances like stoves, grills and ovens.
 Many manufactures often recommend an alarm be installed at least 5 to 15 feet away from a cooking appliance to minimize false alarms when cooking.